-Requires districts to allow students in at least grades 6 through 12 to take up to two virtual courses per semester provided by a district, ISD, community college, or Michigan Virtual University.
+Requires districts to allow students in at least grades 6 through 12 to take up to two virtual courses per semester provided by a district, ISD, community college, Michigan Virtual University, or other third-party vendor.
 A pupil may take more than two virtual courses per term if additional conditions are met.